 We began our journey in the seaside city of Bergen, taking a train to the hiking center of Voss.
 Sometimes if there are floods and other calamities, busses are substituted for the train service, following a similar path through the mountains at the train tracks.

 Then in Voss, we boarded a bus to drive to Gudvangen, descending thousands of meters down to the valley floor in a series of hairpin turns that I’m still amazed the bus could actually navigate.

 I don’t think I’ve ever been on a bus that took more sharp turns one after another, and each time we turned, there was another dramatic waterfall or steep mountain scene to gaze at.

-It was remarkable that the drivers can remain so serene, yet our chap remained unfazed as he eased the full size coach around hairpin turn after hairpin turn.
+It was remarkable that the drivers can remain so serene, yet our chap remained unfazed as he eased the full-size coach around hairpin turn after hairpin turns.

 Mail by Ferry